z9er/CyberpunkTHING/Testimonials.md

 **DeviantTechnq**

-gotta say, this collection is freaking awesome.
-Wanted to come back to cp but dreaded the hours of installing mods.
-This pretty much packs everything i wanted into 1 in just a few minutes.
-Really appreciate whoever made this, thanks a lot!

-**ThePoutinePrince**

- Hey!
-I really like what this modlist is offering, it's just great.
-I feels like a better rp and also immersive sim game now.

- **Steven9494**

-hey guys, I am loving this collection! really makes the game feel like what I had hoped it would be prior to release. thank you so much for curating this and making it such a blast to install!

-**PUR3**

-Thank you for working hard on this collection it will be worth the wait. ever since I used this collection it has made my experince I couldnt imagine playing it the old way now.

-**MyLegend1996**

-No complaints here, I just wanted to thank you and your team, the Wabbajack discord and THING discord for providing a list that is rigorously tested and kept to a high standard, and to congratulate you on the first 'true' Cyberpunk 2077 list on Wabbajack!

-**Viholiday**

 This is what I wanted out of the main game to begin with.
 [CDPR] made the game seem so hard and formidable, at least that was my first impression of it.
 Thanks to everyone who had a hand in this.

 **mrsirdoe**

-Thank you all for your continued work on the collection, it has become the default from which I mod the game nowadays.

-**Arath3I**

-Good day, installed and runs flawlessly.
-I am very impressed with the detail the team has put into the collection.
-Thank you and endorsed!

-**villish**

-been using this modpack for the past month for me second playthough. fantastic stuff. lots of QoL and content, but no fluff 9/10

-**SilkyZ**

 Great collection, btw.
 Heavily recommend it.